spacemeshos/go-spacecraft/README.md

 ./go-spacecraft --help
 ```

+The default configuration of spacecraft deploys a mini neywork i.e., a network of 10 miners.
+This can be useful for testing code changes.
+Other than that it comes with configuration files for devnet and testnet.

-Now you can refer to [devnet deployment guide](docs/devnet.md) to understand how to use the CLI to deploy a new network and web services.
+Devnet is a network which is aimed to run the latest develop branch of go-spacemesh with 50 miners.
+It's usually meant for creating long running network for new features or bug fixes.
+You can refer to [devnet deployment guide](docs/devnet.md) to understand how to use the CLI to deploy a new network and web services.

+Whereas a testnet is aimed to run a stable release of go-spacemesh with 100 miners.
+It's usually meant for community to join the network.
+But when a stable release is not available then devnet is opened for community to join.

 ## Network Deployment